 Running dictation is a classic ESL game because it’s fun, covers all 4 skills in a single activity and it also gets students up out of their seats and moving around.
-It’s like the gold-standard of ESL games!
+It’s like the gold-standard of games!
 You can use it for adults, university students, kids-whoever!

-How to Do It
+How to Do Running Dictation

 Time: 10-20 minutes

 Level: Beginner to Advanced, 8+

 Materials Required for this Dictation Activity: Printed sentences, blu-tack

 Running dictation requires a bit of prep before students arrive.
 Ideally, you will have two areas: one for the sentences to be posted, and another for the “secretaries” to sit and write.
 Runners can only dictate, they cannot write for the secretary.
 Spelling words out is fine.

 You need to emphasize to the runners that they can only whisper to their partners and not speak in a normal voice.
 If you let students speak in their normal voices, they will start shouting from across the room.
 I have a one-strike policy—any voice above a whisper and the game is over for that team.

 Students should be divided into two main groups: runners/dictators and secretaries.
 The runners will find the sentence strips/story, and will memorize as much as they can.